 “Let’s face the facts: Economics is the only social science policy makers actually factor into their decision making.
 It’s also the only social science God factors into his decision making.
 That’s right ladies and gentlemen.
-Milton Friedman, Adam Smith, and Big Daddy Keynes are in heaven right now doing speedballs with God.
+Milton Friedman, Adam Smith, and Big Daddy Keynes are in heaven right now partying with God.
 And where is Freud you might ask?
 Well, I think we all know the answer to that question…”

 The Pope, who was in attendance, turned to Jesus and said: “Christ, your holiness, I humbly accept the wisdom you have bestowed upon humanity.
 I have but one question.
 What of those who major in psychology because they wish to be therapists?
 Surely you would not recommend they major in economics?”